-Below, we’ll unpack what an ISMS is, and we’ll explain how to build one that meets the ISO 27001 international standard’s requirements.
+Below, we’ll unpack what an ISMS is and explain how to build one that meets the requirements of the current ISO/IEC 27001:2022 international standard.

 What is an Information Security Management System?
 (ISMS)